 Prior to the expiration date of the appointed director's term, the Commission will notify the district and request that the board make a recommendation for appointment or reappointment.
 This topic must be placed on the agenda for the next district board meeting and must be voted on by the board.
-The recommendation must be submitted on Form OCC-3B, Recommendation for Agreement or Form OCC-2B, Agreement.
+The recommendation must be submitted on Form OCC-3B, Recommendation for Appointment of Conservation District Director, along with a copy of the Cooperator Agreement or Form OCC-2B, Application for Conservation District Cooperator Agreement.